daviaraujocc/Slack_ChatBot/README.md

 ## How it works ?

-When the application starts, it will create a file based on SQLite named "database.sql" on the same directory of the executable, and it will search for environment variables like BOT_API_TOKEN and some channels ID's that you need to inform in order to work correctly, there is some several routes that will be explained on the Section "Endpoints" that you will use with Slash commands on slack.
+When the application starts, a file based on SQLite named "database.sql" will be created on the same directory of the executable, it will store your registered hosts/entries.

+After that it will search for environment variables that you need to inform in order to work correctly, including slack app token and so on.

+A check on registered hosts is made every 10 seconds, and when one is down, it will send alerts to your Notification Channel, when it's UP again, it will send an alert about it.

 ## Features: